 This course will teach how to understand existing building form and fabric and how to conserve these.
 Where does one even start the evaluation process?
 What is building pathology?
 What are the significant properties of the various building materials and what are the causes of their deterioration?
 How well do existing buildings perform and is enhanced performance always desirable?
+How does one pursue the practice of conservation?
 Is there a difference between conserving buildings from the recent past (say the last 75 years) compared to older buildings?
 What about the economics and the social issues of historic preservation?
 Sustainability?

 At the GSD, as in most schools of architecture, students learn to design and understand new buildings.
 Little mention is made of existing buildings per se, except as they create a context for the new building under consideration.
-As our building stock ages and as sustainability becomes more important in the process of evaluation of a site, knowledge of existing buildings becomes more critical.
+As our building stock ages and as sustainability becomes more important in the process of evaluation of a site, knowledge and practice of coping with existing buildings becomes more critical.
 Indeed the reality of practice requires the contemporary architect to be facile in techniques of rehabilitation and adaptive reuse and in some cases principles of historic preservation.
-In Academic year 2017-18, the parallel course that has been taught in past years by Mark Mulligan, DES 03349, Fieldwork in Conservation Design, will not be offered.

 Although the course will not be taught using case studies, references will be made to specific buildings such as the Amoco Building (Chicago); Finlandia Hall (Aalto in Helsinki); Frank Lloyd Wright’s Fallingwater, Guggenheim Museum and Wingspread; traditional tenement housing; St. Elizabeth’s Hospital (Washington, DC); National Gallery of Art East Building (I.M.
 Pei); Trinity Church (Boston); Renzo Piano’s Harvard Art Museums) and Morgan Library; Farnsworth House (Mies van der Rohe in Illinois); Ellis Island.